Connectivity is Not Optional

 - 1 Apple TV

 - 1 iPad

 - 1 Printer

-And it all works together pretty well!
-Obviously, we can’t often use every device at the same time, but our setup allows us to get what we need done the vast majority of the time (like work and school), and on most nights, plenty for TV, movies, YouTube, or gaming.
+Obviously, depending on the bandwidth available, we couldn’t always use every device at the same time, but our setup allowed us to get what we needed done the vast majority of the time (like work and school), and on most nights, plenty for TV, movies, YouTube, or gaming.